 I started experimenting webpage creation using the Macromedia Dreamweaver HTML editor to setup the geology department’s website and the GIS Lab’s webpages and also some personal sites.
-On Linux-based systems, I used Open Office and managed to run Dreamweaver and MS Office on winx sessions in Ubuntu.
+On Linux-based systems, I used Open Office and managed to run Dreamweaver and MS Office using Wine in Ubuntu.

 For the GIS Lab, I also recorded voice-overs for the Master in GIS online courses using Macromedia Flash.
 The GIS online course was running on the Moodle CMS and that’s when I started to familiarize with Content Manager Systems.

-During the Master in GIS course, I taught Technical English classes focussing on the history of computers, from the early mainframe systems, Unix, the first PCs, the Macintosh, Windows, etc.
+During the Master in GIS course, I taught Technical English classes focusing on the history of computers, from the early mainframe systems, Unix, the first PCs, the Macintosh, Windows, Linux, etc.